If you love pretty coastal towns and villages, Robin Hood’s Bay is the place for you.

 The beach

-Since I was a child I’ve been visiting Robin Hood’s Bay and have lots of fond childhood memories created on the beach.
+Since I was a child I’ve been visiting Robin Hood’s Bay and have lots of fond childhood memories attached to playing on this beach.

-However, the last time I visited I found several dead fish which my friends and I found rather curious.
-The beach is actually very pretty, so I doubt I’m showing you the best of it with these photos I’m providing!
+It’s super pretty, but the last time I visited I found several dead fish shored up on the shore.
+My friends and I found it all rather curious.
+Like I said, the beach is actually very pretty, so don’t let these photos from my last exploration put you off!

 Alex picking up the creepy dead fish.
 If the size is anything to go by, this might be a good place for fishing!